secretstartups/handbook/sales/training/SKO/index.html.md

 **Q: How will we make SKO 2021 exciting even though it's virtual?**

-A: The SKO core team is hard at work planning a fun and engaging virtual event.
-Everything from the virtual platform to the agenda to the event theme is being carefully crafted to ensure that our team feels connected and energized at Virtual SKO 2021.
+A: The SKO core team is preparing an engaging virtual event.
+Everything from the virtual platform to the agenda to the event theme is being carefully curated to ensure that our team feels connected and energized while participating in SKO.

 **Q: Will we still have an Awards Dinner and networking time?**